 Two scholarships of up to $3500 per student to cover travel and living expenses, Must be a student in the Honors College.

 - Internships for the Common Good Fund (formerly the Anna Whitcomb Internship Scholarship)

 Five scholarships of up to $2500 per student to cover travel and living expenses.
 Preference is given for internships at mission-driven organizations.

 Several scholarships of up to $2500 per student for students pursuing an internship in the arts.
 Preference is given to students majoring or minoring in one of the following arts disciplines: studio art, art history, art education, music, music education, dance, theater, or film & television studies.

 Multiple awards of up to $2500 for students engaged in a research/creative internship (or internship with significant research/creative component) in the non-profit sector, with a non-governmental or governmental agency.

 Provides financial support to approximately 25 Rubenstein School students pursuing summer, fall, or spring environmental internships.
 Must be a Rubenstein student, completed sophomore year, and be willing to earn credit for the internship experience.

 - Samuel Fishman Memorial Fund

-What should I do if I experience harassment in an internship?
+10. Healthy and safe internship environments: What to do if you experience harassment in an internship

 The UVM Career Center strives to create an excellent internship experience for all participating students.